sagemathinc/websocketfs/README.md

 **MacOS?:** I don't know if it will work or not.
 FUSE is weird on MacOS due to security constraints and commercial interests.
 _I'm developing this for Linux._

+### Installing just the sftp protocol

+You can install the module `websocket-sftp` alone, which doesn't depend on fuse-native, and provides the client and server for communicating over sftp, but not the FUSE bindings.

 ## Background